Which Environmental Qualification is right for you

 Although the content of the two qualifications is similar the IEMA Foundation does tend to be more biased towards sustainable development, whereas the NEBOSH Env.
 Cert does cover sustainability but is more focused on assessing and controlling environmental risk.
 For example, the NEBOSH Env.
 Cert. is largely categorised by environmental management theme such as impact assessment, air pollution, water pollution and waste whereas the IEMA Foundation is more holistic.

 A key difference is how the qualifications are assessed.
 The NEBOSH Env.
 Cert.
 Is a two-hour closed book exam undertaken at a NEBOSH centre of 11 mandatory written questions.
 You must also undertake an assignment in the form of an environmental review of a workplace, producing a report of around 500-750 words plus completed questionnaire.
 The IEMA Foundation consists of a 1 hour multiple-choice exam of 30 questions that is completed online at any location with internet access.
 There is no assignment.
 The pass mark for the IEMA foundation is 70% and for the NEBOSH Env.
 Cert. is 45% for the exam and 60% for the assignment (you must achieve a pass separately in each).
-Both qualifications, if you are successful, will allow you to achieve the academic requirements for associate level membership of IEMA.
+If you are successful, completing the IEMA Foundation Certificate will allow you to achieve the academic requirements for associate level membership of IEMA.

-That is the two sets of qualifications!
 If you are totally new to environmental management or don’t feel confident enough to complete one of the higher-level qualifications or your job role only requires a basic knowledge of environmental management then I would consider either the NEBOSH Env.
 Cert. or the IEMA Foundation.
-The content is similar remember but the IEMA Foundation is more orientated towards sustainability and a relatively higher level of understanding of environmental management.
+The content is similar remember but the IEMA Foundation is more orientated towards sustainability.
 The NEBOSH qualification is a little more practical in nature.

 If you need a more detailed knowledge of environmental management for whatever reason – for example your job demands it, then consider the NEBOSH Env.
 Diploma or IEMA Certificate.
 Both are solid qualifications covering similar topics – but there is more emphasis on law in the NEBOSH Diploma qualification and more on sustainability for the IEMA Certificate.